Last updated: 02/28/2023

 The proposed multi-modal trail connections are labeled as the Study Section Segment Area (SSSA).

 Discovering Paths Today and Tomorrow: An Illustrated Vision of the Acequia/River Trail Cottonwood Loop in Oga Po’Geh (Santa Fe) was completed in February, 2023!

 The City of Santa Fe received Community Development Block Grant funding in the fall of 2022 to connect Cottonwood Mobile Home Park with El Camino Real Academy via a paved trail!

 The Acequia Trail from South Meadows to San Felipe is fully funded and undergoing engineering design.

 The South Meadows/Agua Fria intersection has been redesigned and construction will begin in 2023.

 The Cottonwood/Agua Fria intersection has been redesigned as a roundabout and construction will begin in 2023.

-We have been working with the National Park Service (NPS) Rivers, Trails, and Conservation Assistance Program and National Historic Trails to highlight the amazing historical importance of this area as part of the El Camino Real Trail.
+Many thanks to our partnership with the National Park Service (NPS) Rivers, Trails, and Conservation Assistance Program and National Historic Trails to highlight the historical importance of this area as part of the El Camino Real Trail.